se2p/ps-wise-2021-program-description/README.md

 ## Corner cases, Exceptions, and the like

-### Invalid File Names
+### Invalid Filenames
 Any existing file which does not match the following pattern: `<NAME>.cfg` must be considered invalid; hence, *Misesweeper* must exit with exit code is `2`. `<NAME>` must be a valid file name (so no special characters and such).

-**File name has priority over file exists**. *Misesweeper* should check the validity of the input parameter (as String) even before checking the validity of the file.
-So if an invalid file name is provided, no matter whether the file exists on not, the exit code is `2` (invalid file) and not exit code `1` missing file.
+**Filename has priority over file exists**. *Minesweeper* should check the validity of the input parameter (as String) even before checking the existence of the file and validating its content.
+So if an invalid filename is provided, no matter whether the file exists on not, the exit code is `2` (invalid file) and not exit code `1` (missing file)

 **Folders with right name**.
 A folder with a valid name (`<NAME>.cfg`) is considered as an invalid file if it exists; therefore, *Misesweeper* must exit with exit code is `2`.
 Otherwise, if the folder has a valid naem, but does not exist, *Misesweeper* must exit with exit code is `1`.